 So how much effort should you put into analyzing and monitoring scientific publications for breakthrough innovations?
 I don’t want to give a one-size-fits-all answer to this.
 But I would probably spend more effort if it is relatively easy to verify the new technology.
 For example, if the topic is a new algorithm, it might be relatively easy to implement and verify this new tech.
 In contrast, if the topic is a new type of fuel cell cathode, verifying this might require a lot more effort.

 Scientific publications can be difficult to assess if you are not an expert in a field.
 But technology blogs can be a good bridge between “smart non-expert” and “subject matter expert”.
-We also discuss this in two other articles, “How to talk like a scientist (if you are a business person)” and “How to talk like a business person (if you are a scientist)”.

 This “bridge property” of tech blogs makes them interesting for divide-and-conquer discovery of breakthrough innovations.
 After all, it is quite likely that you have more expertise on some sub-topics than on others.
 Consider our battery tech example.
 If you are the materials but not the manufacturing expert, tech blogs could help you get insights into manufacturing innovations.